pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 RESTful API
 =========================

-One of the best ways to become familiar with each API is to test them out using the Swagger API interface.
+.. note:: Each of the APIs described below can be tested out using the `Swagger API interface`_.
-Below I'll walk through each API with specific examples.

-The *structures* parameter is for returning each part of the GFE allele.
+The *structures* parameter is for returning each part of the GFE allele as a `structure object`_.
-By default it will always return the full structure, but you may want it to only return the GFE value if you are not concerned about each feature.
+By default it will always return the full structure, but you may want it to only return the GFE annotation.
-For instance, if you submit a sequence to the gfe API without providing the *structures* parameter then it will return the accession, rank, sequence, and term for each feature.
-The *retry* parameter will set how many times you want the GFE service to retry a call to the feature service.
+The *retry* parameter defines how many times you want the GFE service to retry a call to the feature service.
+The default is *six* and should only be changed for debugging purposes.

 Open an a issue on github with any suggested changes you have or any issues you notice with the service.